 Learning music is not about how many pages you can burn through in an exercise book.
 What you know is not as important as how well you have absorbed it.
 My curriculum has been designed to show students how to practice creatively and effectively.
 By approaching a musical concept from multiple viewpoints with a variety of practical exercises, students learn that there is much more to learning an instrument than just playing exercises from a book.

-My teaching aims to simplify seemingly complex musical concepts and encourage students to approach playing music intuitively, with an open mind and positive attitude.
+My teaching aims to simplify musical concepts and encourage students to approach playing music intuitively, with an open mind and positive attitude.
 I want to share my passion with you!
 My main objective is to teach my students how to practice.
 If a student knows how to practice effectively, he or she will learn much more than a student who is spoon-fed by a teacher.
+My students benefit from a wealth of written material designed for all skill levels.
 I am proud of my curriculum which draws upon 15 years of professional experience and formal study as well as 20 years of experience playing the bass guitar.
 All information presented in my curriculum is applied through practical exercises and repertoire studies.

 Private lessons are offered in 60 minute sessions.
 Lessons are offered at my home studio. *Depending on location, I can travel to your home to conduct the lesson if this is desired (for an added fee of approx $5 – $10 per lesson).